noseapp/noseapp/docs/suite.rst

 Set default require
 -------------------

-If all suites have same require, then create base class and use DEFAULT_REQUIRE constant.
+If all suites must have common require, then you can create own base class and use DEFAULT_REQUIRE constant.

 ::